lucydot/slides/Python_2011/notes.md

 print(data.max(axis=1))
 ~~~

-- `axis=1` tells numpy to find the maximum of the axis 1, which is the columns.
+- `axis=1` tells pandas to find the maximum of the axis 1, which is the columns.

 *Question: what command would be use to calculate the minimum absorption at each wavelength?